 10. Amazon warehouse finds and ships your product to the client within 2 days for Prime member customers

-You also recieve payment by periodic bank transfers to the seller’s account.
+You also receive payment by periodic bank transfers to the seller’s account.
 Usually payments are deposited every 14 days.
 You can work around Amazon’s bi-weekly payments by request, but it needs to be approved.
 More on this in our post on FBA costs.